To,

 formulated and implemented the following policies.
 All the Policies are available on

-Company's website (www.mahamavaaroup.in1 under the heading "Policies".
+(www.mahamayaqroup.in) under the heading "Policies.
 The

-policies are reviewed periodically by the Board and updated based on need and requirements
+policies are reviewed periodically by the Board and updated based on need and

 Whistle Blower & Vigil Mechanism Policy